Influence of Arabic on other languages: Persian

 The Arab conquest of Iran lasted for two centuries, from the 7th to the 9th CE.
 Arabic gradually replaced Middle Persian as an official language and Arabic became the language of the Persian intellectuals during Golden Age of Islam.
 During this period, many Arabic words were imported into the Persian language.
 Persian words of Arabic origin especially include Islamic terms.
-Arabic has had an extensive influence on the Persian lexicon, but it has not greatly affected the structure of the language.
-Although a considerable portion of the lexicon is derived from Arabic roots, including some of the Arabic plural patterns, the morphological process used to obtain these lexical elements has not been imported into Persian and is not productive in the language.
+Arabic has had an extensive influence on the Persian lexicon, with a considerable portion of the lexicon derived from Arabic roots, including some of the Arabic plural patterns.
+Arabic grammatical elements have also been imported into the Persian language and are used in both Arabic loan words as well as Persian and other non-Arabic words.
+Arabic has also had an influence on Persian phonology and syntax.

 These Arabic words have been imported and lexicalized in Persian.
 So, for instance, the Arabic plural form for kitāb (كتاب) ["book"] is kutub (كتب) obtained by the root derivation system.
 In Persian, the plural for the lexical word ketâb is obtained by simply adding the Persian plural morpheme hā: ketāb+hā → ketābhā (كتابها).
 Also, any new Persian words can only be pluralized by the addition of this plural morpheme since the Arabic root system is not a productive process in Persian.
 In addition, since the plurals formed by the Arabic morphological system constitute only a small portion of the Persian vocabulary (about 5% in the Shiraz corpus), it is not necessary to include them in the morphology; they are instead listed in the dictionary as irregular forms.